UkeyHafil/Robella_KDE_Rice_V1/README.md

 - config.jsonc > /home/.config/fastfetch
 --------------------------------------------------------------------------

-For the decorations,everything is using Breeze Dark with custom accent from my wallpaper. except the window decoration, search "Fluent-round" on KDE Store
+For the Styles, i'm only change the window decoration search "Fluent-round" on KDE Store. later on when i got free time, i'm might fully customize the KDE Themes with my own color accent

 --------------------------------------------------------------------------
 and here is conky configuration: